All right with you ?

 - Open your favorite text editor using an Administrator user

-- Open the file "C: \ Program Files (x86) \ Microsoft SQL Server \ 130 \ Tools \ Binn \ ManagementStudio \ ssms.pkgundef" (if you are using SSN 18, the file is located in the directory "C: \ Program Files ( x86) \ Microsoft SQL Server Management Studio 18 \ Common7 \ IDE ”)
+- Open the file “C: \ Program Files (x86) \ Microsoft SQL Server \ 130 \ Tools \ Binn \ ManagementStudio \ ssms.pkgundef” (if using SSMS 18, the file is located in the “C: \ Program Files ( x86) \ Microsoft SQL Server Management Studio 18 \ Common7 \ IDE ”)

 Locate the entry // Remove Dark theme and comment out (inserting // at the beginning of the line) or remove the contents of the file starting at this line and ending at the entry // Remove DacFx 11.0 binding path to avoid conflicts with 13.0 assemblies, as shown below: